Jack Lynch: Opposition (1973–1977)

 Lynch's government was expected to collapse following the Arms Crisis; however, it survived until 1973.
 Lynch had wanted to call the general election for the end of 1972, however, events had conspired against him and the date was set for February 1973.
 Lynch's government was defeated by the National Coalition of Fine Gael and the Labour Party at the 1973 general election.
 Liam Cosgrave was elected Taoiseach and Lynch found himself on the opposition benches for the first time in sixteen years.
 However, Lynch's popularity remained steadfast, so much so that during his tenure as Leader of the Opposition he was frequently referred to as "the Real Taoiseach."

 Lynch had some success while out of power.
 He had finally gained complete control of the party, having neutralised his rivals for leadership during the Arms Crisis, and initiated Fianna Fáil's electoral comeback by securing the election of its candidate, Erskine H. Childers, as President of Ireland in 1973, defeating the odds-on favourite, the National Coalition's Tom O'Higgins of Fine Gael.
+In 1974, Lynch appointed Ruairí Brugha as spokesman of Northern Ireland, now seen as not a surprise with that of Fianna Fâil's attitude on cross-border issues.

 In 1975, Lynch allowed Charles Haughey to return to his Front Bench as Spokesperson on Health.
 There was much media criticism of Lynch for this move.
 In the same year the Foreign Affairs Spokesperson, Michael O'Kennedy, published a Fianna Fáil policy document calling for a withdrawal of British forces from Northern Ireland.
 The document was an echo of Fianna Fáil's republican origins, and although Lynch was not happy with it, he did not stop it.